|

 Comprehensive Eye Examination: Step by Step

-- Detailed Symptom Review and Medical History – A full evaluation begins with a conversation about your visual changes, lifestyle, and any risk factors you might have.
-These could include age, long-term sun exposure, diabetes, or a history of eye injuries.
+A full evaluation begins with a conversation about your visual changes, lifestyle, and risk factors such as age, long-term sun exposure, diabetes, or a history of eye injuries. |

-- Visual Acuity Test – This simple test measures how clearly you see at different distances using a letter chart.
-It gives baseline information about how much vision is affected.
+Measures how clearly you see at different distances using a letter chart.
+It provides baseline information about how much vision is affected. |

-- Dilated Eye Exam – Eye drops are used to widen (dilate) your pupils, allowing thorough inspection of the lens, retina, and optic nerve.
-A dilated exam provides a clearer view of how cataract formation affects the entire eye.
+Eye drops are used to widen pupils, allowing thorough inspection of the lens, retina, and optic nerve for a clearer understanding of cataract impact. |

 Other Conditions That May Mimic Cataract Symptoms